Bloomfield Hills High School

 Bloomfield Hills High School (BHHS) is a public high school in Bloomfield Township, Michigan, United States.
-It is the sole comprehensive high school of the Bloomfield Hills School District, and was established in 2013 when the district merged Andover and Lahser High Schools.
+It is the sole comprehensive high school of the Bloomfield Hills School District and was established in 2013, when the district merged Andover and Lahser High Schools.

 History

 In 2010, the Bloomfield Hills School Board began discussing a move to merge Andover and Lahser High schools and build a new high school that would reside on Andover's grounds.
 The plan included provisions for Lahser's athletic facilities to be kept for use by the new high school.
 In fall of 2015, students transferred from the two main campuses to a new building known as BHHS.
 The neighboring Model Center was built as the replacement for the Model High School, which was part of Bloomfield Hills Schools district.

-As part of a 2020 passed bond proposal, new infrastructure will be installed within the school including enhanced security, upgraded network and wireless capabilities, and turf baseball and softball fields.
+As part of a 2020 bond proposal, new infrastructure is planned to be installed within the school including enhanced security, upgraded network and wireless capabilities, and turf baseball and softball fields.

+In the 2020 spring season, BHHS first fielded its school ESports team.